fglock/Perlito/README-perlito5-Java.md

 -----------------

   - regex modifiers /ismxgec work the same as Perl; other modifiers are not yet implemented.
+      - /r not implemented
+      - /ee not implemented, it depends on runtime eval-string

   - regex variables $1, $2, ... and $&, $', $` work; other variables are not yet implemented.